 - The Menil Collection

 - National Gallery of Art

 - as well as campus museums at our 170+ other member institutions!

 What is the DLF?

-Museums receive a special rate on annual membership.
+Museums receive a special rate on annual membership, and receive all of the associated benefits, including one complimentary DLF Forum registration, access to and support of DLF awards, and more.
 If your institution is interested, get in touch!

 Get to know others working on digital preservation, collections and museum libraries management, rights management, teaching, user engagement and more—across the cultural heritage sector!

-Anyone with museum interests or who engages in public or academic museum-based projects are invited participate in Cohort Activities.
-As part of the Kress-supported initiative, DLF will hold two meetings this fall:
+Anyone with museum interests or who engages in public or academic museum-based projects are invited participate in meetings and activities.